comsysto/github-action-lab/README.md

 # GitHub Action Lab

-This is just a tender application to demonstrate the build and deployment of a spring boot application to cloudfoundry with GitHub actions.
+This is just a tender application to demonstrate the build and deployment of a spring boot application to cloudfoundry with the GitHub workflow.

 GitHub actions used in the [workflow](.github/workflows/main.yml):